 - Delayed owner responses

-Now that you know both platforms’ basic features let’s discuss the similarities before the differences in this Outdoorsy vs RVShare debate.
+Now that you know both platforms’ basic features let’s discuss the similarities before the differences between the two platforms.

 These websites are pioneering peer-to-peer platforms that let RV owners and renters connect with each other to perform profitable transactions.

 So, by joining these sites, you can get your tasks done online without going through the hassle of traditional vehicle dealership systems.

 Most importantly, both platforms offer direct contact between owners and renters, which is better than having a third person conduct the formalities between two parties.